Agana Sailing Itinerary

 Milna town, Brač

-Milna is a historic fishing town and safe harbour boasting three marinas; two in the centre of town and Marina Vlaška located at the entrance to the channel.
+Milna is a historic fishing town and safe harbour boasting three marinas; two in the center of town and Marina Vlaška located at the entrance to the channel.
 The Venetian architecture in the town is typical of Dalmatia and mainly constructed from Brač’s famous white stone, also used in the construction of a number of famous buildings; including the White House in Washington D.C.
 There are several good restaurants in the town and bars along the waterfront to enjoy a coffee or cocktail.
 Closer to Marina Vlaška is a pebble beach for swimming and a cafe on the veranda overlooking the bay; perfect for sunsets!

 Mooring

-There are three marinas in Milna town: One at the northern entrance of the town: Marina Vlaška, one right next to the fueling dock on the south side of the bay: Yacht Center Marina, and one tucked all the way at the end of the bay: ACI Milna.
-Town quay extends on the lenght of the northern shore in the center of the town, there are no mooring buoys, but anchoring is free in the southern bay before entering the town itself, although exposed to numerous weather conditions.
+There are three marinas in Milna town: One at the northern entrance of the town, Marina Vlaška, one right next to the fueling dock on the south side of the bay:,Yacht Center Marina, and one tucked all the way at the end of the bay, ACI Milna.
+Town quay extends on the length of the northern shore in the center of the town, there are no mooring buoys, but anchoring is free in the southern bay before entering the town itself, although exposed to varied weather conditions.

 Things to do

-Milna is a quiet town, with a long waterfront that just invites to a drink.
-Swimming and snorkelling at the beaches a little out of town is nice and relaxing, and after it you can head to town to choose one of the many restaurants to dine in.
-Renting a car, scooter, or bicycle to head to country is also growing in popularity in Milna town.
+Milna is a quiet town, with a long waterfront that just invites you to a drink.
+Swimming and snorkeling at the beaches a little out of town is nice and relaxing, and after it you can head to town to choose one of the many restaurants to dine in.
+Renting a car, scooter, or bicycle to head to the country is also growing in popularity in Milna town.

 Facilities